OWASP/www-project-winfim.net/README.md

     - `%SystemRoot%\System32\Winevt\Logs\WinFIM.NET.evtx`

 # Uninstallation
+## Option 1: Via Add or Remove Programs
+Locate the program "WinFIM.NET" and click Uninstall

+## Option 2: via the MSI installer
+1. Run the MSI installer (or setup.exe file) and click "Remove WinFIM.NET"

+## Option 3: Manually uninstall
+If you manually installed WinFIM.NET:
-  Bring up an Administrator command prompt and navigate to the deployed folder, then execute `uninstall_service.bat`
+- Bring up an Administrator command prompt and navigate to the deployed folder, then execute `uninstall_service.bat`

 # Windows Event IDs
 There are 4 types of Windows event IDs: